 Our leaders can create amazing change when they allow compassion to motivate them to action.
 Most of us can understand what it’s like to be compelled to act by compassion: We see people hurting, and we want to help.

 We see this clearly right after John the Baptist’s death.
 Jesus withdraws to a remote area to be alone (Matthew 14:13).
-So often surrounded by crowds, Jesus wanted to be alone after the death of someone important to him.
-But the crowds of people heard about where he was going, and rather than giving him some space, they followed him and pressed in around him, eager to have their own needs filled.
+So often surrounded by crowds, Jesus wanted to be alone after the death of someone important to Him.
+But the crowds of people heard where He was going, and rather than giving Him some space, they followed Him and pressed in around Him, eager to have their own needs filled.

 When we’re already tired or sad, the last thing we want is to be confronted by other people’s demands, and we often react harshly.
-But Jesus looked out at the crowds and “had compassion on them and healed their sick” (Matthew 14:14).
-He set his own needs aside to minister to others, not because he had too, but because his compassion made him want to.
+But Jesus looked out at the crowds and “had compassion on them and healed their sick” (Matthew 14:14, NIV).
+He set His own needs aside to minister to others, not because He had to, but because His compassion made Him want to.

-We can pray that Jesus will lead whomever gets elected in 2020 to be moved by compassion.
+We can pray that Jesus will inspire leaders to be moved by compassion.

 6. Jesus forgives.

-Sadly, forgiveness is not always advantageous to our leaders.
+Sadly, forgiveness isn’t always considered advantageous for our leaders.
 Think of debate stages where we see candidates reminded of every time they made a mistake, misspoke, or cast an unpopular vote.
 One candidate brings up their opponent’s mistake and vice versa, and it seems whoever memorized the longer list of sins will win the day.
 Mistakes are used to condemn and destroy.

 We need to hold our leaders accountable, but true repentance should be met with true forgiveness.
 That kind of forgiveness sets us free to be the people God created us to be.

-In the book of Matthew, we see Peter trying to be generous by asking Jesus if he should forgive someone “up to seven times” (Matthew 18:21).
-Jesus shocks him by replying that he shouldn’t forgive seven times, but “seventy times seven” (Matthew 18:22).
+In the book of Matthew, we see Peter trying to be generous by asking Jesus if he should forgive someone “up to seven times” (Matthew 18:21, NIV).
+Jesus shocks him by replying that he shouldn’t forgive seven times, but “seventy-seven times” (Matthew 18:22, NIV).
 Basically, however much we think we should forgive, we should forgive more.

-Jesus doesn’t forgive to “be nice” or because it’s the socially acceptable thing to do, he forgives to set people free.
-He doesn’t want anything blocking people from living in life in all its fullness (John 10:10).
+Jesus doesn’t forgive to “be nice” or because it’s the socially acceptable thing to do, He forgives to set people free.
+He doesn’t want anything blocking people from living life in all its fullness (John 10:10).